 Novice gardeners should start with a small herb garden of 18 feet long × 12 feet wide.
 Consider adding a bench so that you can sit and enjoy the aroma.
 The only herb that requires confinement in a container is mint.
 This herb has superhero strength.
 Trust me on this!

-For herbs that are annual, you can grow from seed or buy the plant.
-For perennials, I recommend that you buy the plant.
+For annual herbs, you can grow from seed or buy the plant.
+For perennials, I recommend that you purchase the plant.

 Basil may prove to be a permanent resident of your annual herb garden, so there is time to spread your agricultural wings with next year’s crop.